Igobythenameofyunhanjin/cambrio-study/indexes/pamphlet.md

   + Provide about High speed process ability and automatic program write
   + Reduce man power pressure and make time quickly 5+a times more
 - Machine
+  + All cutting machine is capable with sigmaNEST
 - Motion